Talpa de Allende: History

 It was the capital of the Tlallipan (Tlalipan) cacicazgo.
 The site was inhabited by a tribe of origin Nahuatl.
 Towards 1532 Nuño de Guzmán he began to send explorers to these lands from the Holy Spirit Village of Greater Spain, today Tepic, Nayarit, and that was when the inhabitants were subject to the Spanish crown.
 When Nuño de Guzmán left Nueva Galicia, he divided the domains among his most striving captains Juan de Oñate Juan and Cristóbal de Oñate, Juan Fernández de Hijar, touching the latter Tlallipan.
 He entered the village peacefully towards 1540.
 At the arrival of the peninsulars, Talpa was in what is now known as the Bairro Alto, southeast of the current town.

 In 1599, when Aranjuez's rich minerals were established, the first Spanish families settled.
 Thus, by a decree of the Real Audiencia of Guadalajara saw the first light the town that received the title of Santiago de Talpa.
 The Constitution of 1857 was not well received.
 Prominent conservative Remigio Tovar rose up in arms, joining the conservative party in the Reform War.
 He was defeated by general Juan Nepomuceno Rocha at Cerro de los Ocotes, in which Tovar's forces suffered 7 casualties.
 Talpa was a welcoming haven for influential politicians when Guadalajara fell to the conservatives.
 It was also a kind of headquarters of the government troops that entered and went without encountering any resistance, during this time when encounters and scuffles were staged between the two sides and of political instability, the arises in these directions the Colonel Antonio Rojas, who was commissioned to pacify the region and to fight Remigio Tovar, who had as its center of operations the square of Mascota.
 Rojas, for his pyromania instincts and his great cruelty soon received the nickname "El Nero de Jalisco".

-On 1871 Porfirio Díaz proclaimed the Plan de la Noria and rose up against the government of Benito Juárez, being defeated by General Alatorre.
+In 1871 Porfirio Díaz proclaimed the Plan de la Noria and rose up against the government of Benito Juárez, being defeated by General Alatorre.
 After leaving Mexico City, he spent a few weeks in Talpa disguised as a bell smelter.
 During the Mexican Revolution the village was fortified from the attacks from supporters of Venustiano Carranza by forming a general meeting of neighbors and forming a local defense corps that guarded the square; but on June 23, 1913, chief carrancist Santos Arreola came to ask for surrender, but bad weather forced them to flee.

 1844 establishes town hall; 30 April 1871 a department is formed comprising the municipalities of Talpa and Tomatlán, with Talpa being the head.
 From 1825 to 1844 it belonged to the 6th canton of Autlán de Navarro.
 On 18 September 1885 by decree number 155 the village was elevated to the category of village under the name of Talpa de Allende in honor of the insurgent chief Ignatius Allende.

 In 2015, the city was designated part of the "Pueblos Mágicos" national program.